jamietanna/sarahseewhy.github.io/about.md

 This is the sweet spot for me, where I get my purpose.
 I like technical problem solving, I always will, but I love questions of culture and team dynamics.
 Effective communication is what makes good software development possible.

 #### 🌈 advocating for diversity, inclusivity, and anti-racism
-I became a software developer to unlearn the stereotypes about women in STEM that I'd internalised growing up.
-Now that I'm here, I want to build organisations that are diverse, inclusive, and anti-racist.
+I became a software developer to unlearn the stereotypes about women in STEM I'd internalised growing up.
+Now that I'm here, I want to build organisations which are diverse, inclusive, and anti-racist.
 Every day.

 #### 👐 curious, collaborative people who practice vulnerability
 For me, these are the core elements of a high performing team, one that's grounded in joy, resilience, and the ability to take interpersonal risk.
 They're also a lot of fun.